henrymbuguak/building-100-projects-in-100-days/07-higherlowergame/README.md

 ## How to Run the Code

-Follow these steps to run the Calculator Program:
+Follow these steps to run the Higher Lower Game Program:

 1. Open your terminal or command prompt.
 1. Download the code using the following command: